Inheritance Tax (IHT)

 On death, transfers between spouses or civil partners are exempt so, if there is going to be an IHT liability, it is more likely to arise on the second death - when assets must, by definition, pass to beneficiaries other than your spouse or civil partner.

 Currently, each individual benefits from an IHT nil-rate band of £325,000 which means this, or a lesser amount, can pass from the estate of the first to die to the next generation without tax being payable.
 In the case of a married couple or a couple in a civil partnership, if the first to die does not use (or has not used) all of his or her nil rate band, any unused part can be transferred to the survivor.
 This means that, on the second death, the estate could benefit from up to two nil rate bands totalling £650,000.
+An additional Residents Nil Rate Band of £175,000 per individual is available where a qualifying residence is to be passed to a direct descendant, this is however subject to a taper for estates valued at over £2m.

 Any amount that exceeds the available nil rate band is taxed at 40%.
-Many couples, especially in south-east England, have combined estates that exceed £650,000 resulting in a potential IHT liability at some point in the future.
+Many couples, especially in south-east England, have combined estates that exceed £1,000,000 resulting in a potential IHT liability at some point in the future.

 Planning ahead can minimise or even completely mitigate the negative impact that IHT can have on the legacies that your heirs will receive.
 Remember, the assets that you own have almost certainly been accumulated from income that was taxed as it was earned.